srisharaan/mmm/index.md

-9.Selece how you need to be notified
+9. Selece how you need to be notified

 ![s8](1.0.4ss/se.PNG)

-10 The following are one time process
+10. The following are one time process

-11Enter your twilio account details
+11. Enter your twilio account details

 ![tw](1.0.4ss/tw.PNG)

-12click ok to save your details
+12. click ok to save your details

 ![tw](1.0.4ss/tw1.PNG)

-13.click next to proceed further
+13. click next to proceed further

 ![tw](1.0.4ss/tw2.PNG)

-14.Enter the hot work for which you must be notified
+14. Enter the hot work for which you must be notified

 ![na](1.0.4ss/na.PNG)

-15.click Add word to add another word and finish to start the app
+15. Click Add word to add another word and finish to start the app